fhoedemakers/PicoSystem_InfoNes/README.md

 [A pre-release .uf2 binary to flash on your picosystem can be found here.](https://github.com/fhoedemakers/PicoSystem_InfoNes/releases)

-Now you can play Nintendo multiple NES games on the [Pimoroni PicoSystem](https://shop.pimoroni.com/products/picosystem) RP2040 gaming handheld.
+Now you can store and play Nintendo multiple NES games on the [Pimoroni PicoSystem](https://shop.pimoroni.com/products/picosystem) RP2040 gaming handheld.
 A menu system is included for choosing your games to play.

 (Note: Screenshots below do not represent the actual picture quality.
 The distortion is caused by the camera)
 ![image](assets/gamescreen.jpeg)